Need trip ideas? Check out our curated collections of destinations around the globe.More

 Chic and woodsy Mill Valley has a dual personality.
 Here, as elsewhere in the county, the foundation is a superb natural setting.
 Virtually surrounded by parkland, the town lies at the base of Mt.
 Tamalpais and contains dense redwood groves traversed by countless creeks.
 But this is no lumber camp.
 Smart restaurants and chichi boutiques line the streets, and more rock stars than one might

-suspect live here.The rustic village flavor is not a modern conceit but a holdover from the town's early days as a logging camp.
+suspect live here.The rustic village flavor isn’t a modern conceit but a holdover from the town's early days as a logging camp.
 In 1896 the Mill Valley and Mt.
 Tamalpais Scenic Railroad—called "the crookedest railroad in the world" because of its curvy tracks—began transporting visitors from Mill Valley to the top of Mt.
 Tam and down to Muir Woods, and the town soon became a vacation retreat for city slickers.
-The trains stopped running in the 1940s, but you can see the old railway depot: the 1924 building has been transformed into the popular Depot Bookstore & Cafe, at 87 Throckmorton Avenue.
+The trains stopped running in the 1940s, but the old railway depot still serves as the center of town: the 1924 building has been transformed into the popular Depot Bookstore & Cafe, at 87 Throckmorton Avenue.